Contact

 Current and target state

-The low-carbon roadmap for the Finnish hospitality industry covers hotels, restaurants and amusement parks in Finland.
+The low-carbon roadmaps for the Finnish hospitality industry covers hotels, restaurants and amusement parks in Finland.
 The industry emissions are largely set by external factors in the value chain such as logistics, leased property, food and waste.
-Direct emissions and indirect emissions from purchased energy were included in the scope.
+Direct emissions and indirect emissions from purchased energy were included in the scope of the 2020 low-carbon roadmaps.
+In 2018 the industry emissions accounted for 0.5 Mt CO2, and it was estimated that 77% of the current emissions may be eliminated by 2035 as the energy sector decarbonises.
+The emissions would be 0.12 Mt CO2 in 2035.

 Main solutions